Two blocks, with masses of 3 kg and 2 kg, are released from rest at the top of a 30° inclined plane

 \]

-Comparing expressions (VII) and (XII), we see that the two blocks have the same acceleration, and how
+Comparing equations (VII) and (XII), we see that the two blocks have the same acceleration.
+Because

-both run with the same speed and run the same distance (40 m), we can conclude that the two reach the
+both start with the same initial speed and cover the same distance (40 m), we can conclude that they

 Note: Calculating the final speed.